Evolutionary developmental biology: The embryo's regulatory networks

 The Bicoid, Hunchback and Caudal proteins in turn regulate the transcription of gap genes such as giant, knirps, Krüppel, and tailless in a striped pattern, creating the first level of structures that will become segments.
 The proteins from these in turn control the pair-rule genes, which in the next stage set up 7 bands across the embryo's long axis.
 Finally, the segment polarity genes such as engrailed split each of the 7 bands into two, creating 14 future segments.

 This process explains the accurate conservation of toolkit gene sequences, which has resulted in deep homology and functional equivalence of toolkit proteins in dissimilar animals (seen, for example, when a mouse protein controls fruit fly development).
 The interactions of transcription factors and cis-regulatory elements, or of signalling proteins and receptors, become locked in through multiple usages, making almost any mutation deleterious and hence eliminated by natural selection.

+The mechanism that sets up every animal's front-back axis is the same, implying a common ancestor.
+There is a similar mechanism for the back-belly axis for bilaterian animals, but it is reversed between arthropods and vertebrates.
+Another process, gastrulation of the embryo, is driven by Myosin II molecular motors, which are not conserved across species.
+The process may have been started by movements of sea water in the environment, later replaced by the evolution of tissue movements in the embryo.